 - DEI in the workplace: Is it working?

-- Recently, we have seen the divestiture of DEI programs across industries, including Big Tech and higher education; in November 2024, Walmart rolled back its significant DEI policies.
+- Recently, we’ve been inundated with the news of companies eliminating DEI initiatives, from Walmart to Meta.
 What are the reasons behind these changes, and what will the impact be on our businesses and our communities?

 Meet our CFO (Chief Facilitating Officer)